Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dataengineering_ml_using_snowpark_python/getting_started_with_dataengineering_ml_using_snowpark_python.md

 ### What You’ll Learn

 - How to analyze data and perform data engineering tasks using Snowpark DataFrames and APIs
-- How to use open-source Python libraries like scikit-learn from curated Snowflake Anaconda channel
+- How to use open-source Python libraries from curated Snowflake Anaconda channel
-- How to train ML model using Snowpark ML on Snowflake
+- How to train ML model using Snowpark ML in Snowflake
 - How to create Scalar and Vectorized Snowpark Python User-Defined Functions (UDFs) for online and offline inference respectively
 - How to create Snowflake Tasks to automate data pipelines
 - How to create Streamlit web application that uses the Scalar UDF for inference based on user input